Certificate IV in Mental Health

 VR, Mixed Reality and Simulated Scenarios – All In A Day’s Study

 Ever imagined yourself holding up an augmented reality heart in class?
 Or using virtual reality to learn about the human skeleton?
 What about practising your skills on actors mimicking clients with mental health issues?
 It’s all in a day’s study when you choose a diploma or certificate in nursing, health or community services at Swinburne!

-Study this course for low-fee or free in 2022
+Study this course for free in 2023

 Free TAFE for Priority Courses is available if you are under 20 years old, or enrolling in a course at a higher level than you have completed before.

 If you don't tick either of these boxes, you could still have a chance!
 There are other factors, too.
 The best way to find out if you’re eligible is to apply.